 Our diets are central to our health – they are good place to start.

-Two in every three pounds spent on food in the UK goes to supermarkets.
+In the UK, two in every three pounds spent on food to be eaten in the home goes to supermarkets.
 It has never been more important for them to prioritise the health of society, yet we still have little understanding of just how they are doing this.

-Investors must continue to work with supermarkets, both through and beyond this crisis to raise the prominence of health, and ensure they work to support healthier diets and societies.
+Investors must continue to work with food retailers and manufacturers, both through and beyond this crisis to raise the prominence of health, and ensure they work to support healthier diets and societies.